system-zero/system-zero/data/docs/zs.md

     The underlying machine is linenoise with UTF-8 support, but in this implementation
     the API is incompatible, just to support tab completion at any cursor point in the line,
     and not just at the end of the line.

-Also there are two more callback functions, one that
-    are called immediately after a received input and before any processing, and the other
-    on a carriage return.
+    Also there are two more callback functions, one that is called immediately after a received input and before any processing, and the other on a carriage return.

     Generally speaking, the tendency is for a bit aggressive interaction.

   Word expansion: